 - 2. In the "Control" panel, you'll see that n_min is now 6.
 This means RAW has cut off the first six points of the scattering profile in the fit.
 Use the arrow buttons next to the n_min box to adjust that to zero.
 Check whether the R_g changes. - 3.
 In the "Parameters" panel, note that $q{max}R_g$ is only ~1.26.
 Recall that for globular proteins like GI, it is typical to have $q{max}R_g$ ~1.3.
 Adjust n_max until that is the case, watching what happens to the R_g and the residual. - Question: The literature radius of gyration for GI is 32.7 Å. How does yours compare? - 4.
-Click the "OK" button to keep the results. - Checkpoint: If you now select the GI scattering profile, in the information panel at the top you should see the R_g and I(0) that you just found. - Note: Clicking the "Cancel button will discard the results. - 5.
+RAW also provides an estimate of the uncertainty in both the R_g and I0 values for the Guinier fit, shown in the Uncertainty section. - Note: This is the largest of the uncertainties from the fit (standard deviation of fit values calculated from the covariance matrix), and either the standard deviation of R_g and I(0) across all acceptable intervals found by the autorg function or an estimated uncertainty in R_g and I(0) based on variation of the selected interval start and end points. - 5.
+Click the "OK" button to keep the results. - Checkpoint: If you now select the GI scattering profile, in the information panel at the top you should see the R_g and I(0) that you just found. - Note: Clicking the "Cancel button will discard the results. - 6.
 Repeat the Guinier analysis for lysozyme. - Try: Increase q{min} and/or decrease q{max} to verify that the R_g does not change significantly in the Guinier region. - Tip: If you hover your mouse cursor over the info icon (just left of the target icon) for a given scattering profile it should show you the R_g and I(0) of your Guinier analysis.

-Part 3.
 Molecular weight analysis